What is a language delay?

 - or a combination of both

-A receptive language delay is when your child has difficulty understanding language.
-An expressive language disorder happens when your child has difficulty communicating verbally.
-Some children have an overall language delay and are behind in both receptive and expressive language skills.
+A receptive delay is when your child has difficulty understanding language.
+An expressive delay happens when your child has difficulty communicating verbally.
+Some children have an overall delay and are behind in both receptive and expressive language skills.

 How do I know if my child has language delay?

 Every child develops at his or her own pace.
 The variation in language development can be huge.
-However, if your child doesn’t follow instruction like other children their age then there may be a language delay.
-If your child doesn’t talk as much as most children of the same age, the problem may be language delay.
+However, if your child doesn’t follow instruction like other children their age, then there may be a language delay.
+If your child doesn’t talk as much as most children of the same age, the problem may be the delay.

 Symptoms of a language delay